duranserkan/DRN-Project/DRN.Framework.Utils/README.md

 }
 ```

-Services resolution for attribute based services can be validated with single line
+Services resolution for attribute based services can be validated with a single line.
 ```csharp
 serviceProvider.ValidateServicesAddedByAttributes();
 ```